UWB-ACM/CTCI/Spring-2019/system_design_misc_coding/SOLUTIONS_2019Spring.md

 can be tracked.

-Additionally, user information (credentials, created links, etc.) will be stored in the database.
+Additionally, user information (credentials, created links, etc.) will be stored in the database as applicable.

 The web server(s) used to serve the minified links is a subset of this system that requires careful design inofitself.
 The expected traffic for